 Welcome to the Graduate School of Engineering and Management at the Air Force Institute of Technology (AFIT).
 We are focused on providing exceptional defense-focused, research-based graduate education.
 AFIT represents a collection of like-minded scholars, students, researchers, and administrators dedicated to sustaining the intellectual superiority of the defense programs of the United States.
 Our geographical location and proximity to the Air Force Research Laboratory (AFRL) offer a critical mass of defense-focused researchers.
 We are committed to graduate instructional and research programs in science, technology, engineering, and mathematics (STEM) areas.
 We invite prospective students, sponsors, researchers, and collaborators to explore what we have to offer.

-As a testimony to our world-class accomplishments, our faculty members have averaged about three patents per year over the past few years.
+As a testimony to our world-class accomplishments, our faculty members average about five patents per year.
 Our research teams have developed products that have gone up in experiments on the space shuttle.
 We have developed an organic satellite product that will feature in future defense programs in space.
 Our cyber research center of excellence is preparing future leaders for the cyber warfare of the future.
-For 100 years, AFIT has contributed directly to the success of missions of the US Air Force and the Department of Defense.
-All our academic and research programs are judiciously designed to be in a direct alignment with US Air Force and Department of Defense priorities.
+For 100 years, AFIT has contributed directly to the success of missions of the Department of the Air Force and the Department of Defense.
+All our academic and research programs are judiciously designed to be in a direct alignment with the Department of the Air Force and Department of Defense priorities.
 Our multi-disciplinary graduate instructional and research engagements create a fertile avenue for all facets of research and instructional collaborations.

 The selection of a graduate program is one of the most important decisions you will ever make.
 You are invited to further explore our many programs in engineering, applied sciences, and management at AFIT, and discover all the important reasons to choose AFIT's Graduate School of Engineering and Management for your graduate education.